What is Julefrokost? The Danish Christmas Lunch

 Final Thoughts: Julefrokost, the Danish Christmas Lunch

-The hygge of Danish Christmas bonds everyone around the table for the traditional lunch.
-You simply can’t miss Julefrokost, if you are planning to visit Denmark in December and November.
+The hygge of a Danish Christmas brings everyone together around the table for the traditional lunch.
+You can’t miss Julefrokost if you are planning to visit Denmark in December and November.

 For those new to the experience, the customs and culinary delights offer an exciting and unique experience.

-Now that you are familiar with what exactly Julefrokost is and what is served on the lunch, know the list of best restaurants in Copenhagen that serve Julefrokost, the traditional Danish Lunch.
+Now that you are familiar with what exactly Julefrokost is and what is served at the lunch, know the list of best restaurants in Copenhagen that serve Julefrokost, the traditional Danish Lunch.